ravendb/bootcamp/src/unit2/lesson4/README.md

 }
 ````

-Again, we are asking the client API to find all indexes classes automatically and send them altogether to the server.
+We are asking the client API to find all indexes classes automatically and send them altogether to the server.
-You can do that, using the `IndexCreation.CreateIndexes` method.
+You can do that using the `IndexCreation.CreateIndexes` method.

 ### Step 5: Consuming the index